 Methods perform actions, so apply these rules to name them accordingly:

 Note: You can also use the EventHandler or EventHandler<TEventArgs> delegates.
-Agree as a team on how everyone should implement events.
+Agree as a team on how everyone will implement events.

-Prefix the event raising method (in the subject) with “On.”
-The subject that invokes the event typically does so from a method prefixed with “On” (e.g., “OnOpeningDoor” or “OnDoorOpened”).
+The subject that invokes the event typically does so from a method prefixed with “On,” e.g. “OnOpeningDoor” or “OnDoorOpened.”

-Create custom EventArgs only if necessary.
+Create custom EventArgs only as necessary.
 If you need to pass custom data to your Event, create a new type of EventArgs, either inherited from System.EventArgs or from a custom struct.

-Use namespaces to ensure that your classes, interfaces, enums, etc. don’t conflict with those already existing from other namespaces, or the Global Namespace.
-Namespaces can also prevent conflicts with third-party assets from the Unity Asset Store or other test scenes that won’t be part of the final version of the project.
+Use namespaces to ensure that your classes, interfaces, enums, etc. won’t conflict with existing ones from other namespaces or the global namespace.
+Namespaces can also prevent conflicts with third-party assets from the Asset Store.

 When applying namespaces:

 In code, these classes are referred to as Enemy.Controller1 and Enemy.Controller2, respectively.
-Add a using line to save typing out the prefix (e.g., using Enemy;).
+Add a using line to save typing out the prefix:

 When the compiler finds the class names Controller1 and Controller2, it understands you mean Enemy.Controller1 and Enemy.Controller2.